 - audio drivers

 Now expand and right-click on the Driver which you want to update (Ex graphic driver) and select update driver.
 Or you can visit the device manufacturer’s website and get the up-to-date drivers from there.
-Check how to update/reinstall device driver on windows 10.
+Check how to update/reinstall the device driver on windows 10.

 Reset Your Power Plan